 When the outcome of a competition is very important to you, it’s easy to feel anxious and lose the focus and control that you need to perform your best.
-The key is in how you perceive things; if you see adrenaline as a positive boost instead of a hindrance, then you will be able to use those bursts of energy to your advantage rather than letting them psych you out.
+The key is in knowing how to handle pressure and how you perceive things; if you see adrenaline as a positive boost instead of a hindrance, then you will be able to use those bursts of energy to your advantage rather than letting them psych you out.

 6. Don’t worry about stuff you can’t do anything about.

 No matter what we do, obstacles will always come up: our luggage might not arrive after an international flight, competitors can be hostile, and we might get sick on the day of competition.
 Instead of getting caught off guard, let’s be prepared for it.
 When things don’t go according to plan, let’s be flexible and roll with the punches as best as we can.
 If anything, see adversity as an opportunity to grow stronger and feel excited about thriving even under less than ideal conditions—you will feel a much greater sense of achievement!

 What tips do you have for staying calm under pressure?
 Let us know in the comments below!